Skip to main contentSkip to article

 • Which Walnut Grove enclaves walk to Alex Hope Elementary?

 Forest Hills and Manor Park are the two enclaves with the highest share of single-family lots inside the Alex Hope Elementary catchment (21150 85 Avenue).
 Topham Brook feeds Topham Elementary instead.
-Walnut Grove Centre detached inventory north of 88 Avenue is mostly Alex Hope; townhouses immediately at the centre are mixed.
-School District 35 catchments are reviewed periodically — pull the current attendance area for any specific address before placing an offer, particularly if you are paying a school-catchment premium.
+Walnut Grove Centre detached north of 88 Avenue is mostly Alex Hope; townhouses immediately at the centre are mixed.
+School District 35 (SD #35 / Langley) catchments are reviewed periodically — pull the current attendance area for any specific address before placing an offer.

 • What is the EDGE program at Walnut Grove Secondary?

 EDGE is the experiential, project-based, multi-disciplinary learning program at Walnut Grove Secondary (8919 Walnut Grove Drive, the largest school in SD #35 at roughly 2,000 students).
-EDGE students complete cross-curricular projects in extended blocks, often with off-campus field components, in addition to the standard SD 35 grad program.
-Walnut Grove Secondary also offers French Immersion, Spanish, AP, and AAAA athletics.
-EDGE typically runs as an application-based stream — eligibility runs through the SD 35 application portal, not through residency in the catchment alone.
+Students complete cross-curricular projects in extended blocks, often with off-campus field components, in addition to the standard SD #35 grad program.
+EDGE typically runs as an application-based stream — eligibility runs through the SD #35 application portal, not through residency in the catchment alone.

-• How does the Bill 44 / SSMUH overlay change Walnut Grove?
+• How does Bill 44 / SSMUH apply in Walnut Grove?

-The Township of Langley adopted Bylaw 6020 on November 18, 2024 implementing Bill 44 (Province's Small-Scale Multi-Unit Housing — SSMUH) framework.
-In Walnut Grove the "Houseplex" use permits 3–4 units on most eligible single-family lots, and servicing coverage is near-universal across applicable Walnut Grove parcels — meaningfully more permissive than Fort Langley's ~22% eligibility, where most legacy lots are on septic.
+The Township of Langley adopted Bylaw 6020 on November 18, 2024 implementing the Province's Small-Scale Multi-Unit Housing (SSMUH) framework.
+In Walnut Grove the "Houseplex" use permits 3–4 units on most eligible single-family lots, and servicing coverage is near-universal across applicable parcels — meaningfully more permissive than Fort Langley's ~22% eligibility (where most legacy lots are on septic).
 For owners considering redensification, Walnut Grove is one of the most servicing-friendly Township neighbourhoods.
-For families buying for the schools, the overlay does not change the school catchment math at all.
+The overlay does not change school catchments.

 • How long is the commute from Walnut Grove to downtown Vancouver?

 By car at peak, typically 60–80 minutes each way via the 200 Street interchange to Highway 1, depending on Port Mann conditions.
-Off-peak it can be 45–55.
-Transit is anchored by Carvolth Exchange (202 Street and 86 Avenue, opened December 1, 2012, 679-stall Park & Ride, 14 bus bays) — the TransLink 555 Port Mann Express runs Carvolth ↔ Lougheed SkyTrain in roughly 21 minutes.
-The Surrey-Langley SkyTrain extension does NOT serve Walnut Grove directly — the closest planned stations along Fraser Highway are several kilometres south.
-Day-to-day commute math for Walnut Grove residents continues to depend on Highway 1 + Carvolth.
+Off-peak: 45–55.
+Transit runs through Carvolth Exchange (202 Street and 86 Avenue, opened December 1, 2012, 679-stall Park & Ride, 14 bus bays).
+The TransLink 555 Port Mann Express runs Carvolth ↔ Lougheed SkyTrain in ~21 minutes.
+The Surrey-Langley SkyTrain extension does not serve Walnut Grove directly — closest planned stations along Fraser Highway are several kilometres south.

 • What property types dominate Walnut Grove?

 Detached homes built 1980s–early 2000s on conventional suburban lots (7,000–10,000 sq ft typical, with some Manor Park / James Kennedy enclaves on quarter-acre lots), and townhouses ranging from older 1990s walk-ups to newer three-storey post-2000 product.
-There is very little condo supply outside the Walnut Grove Centre commercial blocks.
-Detached typical transactions $1.6–2.1M for 1990s/2000s stock; newer or significantly renovated detached commonly clears $2.0M+.
+Condo supply is concentrated in Walnut Grove Centre.
+Detached transactions typically run $1.6–2.1M for 1990s/2000s stock; newer or significantly renovated detached commonly clears $2.0M+.
 Townhouses generally $800K–$1.2M depending on age, size, and complex.

 • Will the Surrey-Langley SkyTrain affect Walnut Grove prices?

 Indirectly.
-The 16 km elevated guideway runs along Fraser Highway with 8 stations terminating at Langley City Centre (203 Street) — none of them within walking distance of Walnut Grove.
+The 16 km elevated guideway runs along Fraser Highway with 8 stations terminating at Langley City Centre (203 Street) — none within walking distance of Walnut Grove.
 The Province confirmed in January 2026 that in-service is targeted for late 2029 (pushed back from earlier 2028 estimates).
-Walnut Grove's relative value proposition vs Willoughby may compress as Willoughby benefits from the corridor, but the Walnut Grove Secondary / James Kennedy / Alex Hope catchment premium is independent of transit access — most Walnut Grove buyers are buying schools and lot size, not commute optimization.
+Walnut Grove's relative value vs Willoughby may compress as Willoughby benefits from the corridor, but the Walnut Grove school catchment premium is independent of transit access.

 • What's the difference between Walnut Grove and Willoughby for a family buyer?

 Both are Township of Langley neighbourhoods, but Walnut Grove sits north of Highway 1 with detached/townhouse inventory built 1980s–early 2000s on larger lots; Willoughby sits south of Highway 1 with denser post-2010 construction.
-Walnut Grove is the established-school, larger-lot, mature-tree option — most family buyers come for the catchment combination of Walnut Grove Secondary + James Kennedy / Alex Hope Elementary.
-Willoughby is the new-construction-townhouse-with-future-SkyTrain option — most family buyers there come for the price-per-square-foot in modern stock.
-Different math, different families, different decisions.
+Walnut Grove is the established-school, larger-lot, mature-tree option — most family buyers come for Walnut Grove Secondary + James Kennedy / Alex Hope Elementary.
+Willoughby is the new-construction-townhouse-with-future-SkyTrain option.

 • Are there ice rinks or hockey programs in Walnut Grove?

-No ice rink at the Walnut Grove Community Centre.
-For ice, Walnut Grove residents typically use George Preston Recreation Centre in Brookswood or Langley Events Centre (LEC) at 7888 200 Street for both hockey programs and the Vancouver Giants WHL games.
+No ice rink at the Walnut Grove Community Centre (WGCC).
+For ice, residents typically use George Preston Recreation Centre in Brookswood or Langley Events Centre (LEC) at 7888 200 Street for both hockey programs and the Vancouver Giants WHL games.
 WGCC has pools (Olympic-size, leisure, lazy areas), whirlpool, sauna, steam room, fitness centre, gymnasium, the Dean Drysdale Library, preschool, and an outdoor skate park.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.